top of page

 LEARNing >> IMPROVing >> REPEATing!

-Although Bonnie had started incorporating massage therapy in 2015 to her list of equine services, she has spent her whole life studying horse behaviors and developed a reputation early in her career for being able to help resolve undesirable behaviors in horses, especially those with the most extreme behaviors.
-Studying horse behaviors since a youth, it has really paid off over time and next to riding and showing horses, behavioral therapy is her next most passionate part of working with horses.
+Although Bonnie then started incorporating massage therapy in 2015 to her list of equine services, she had spent her whole life studying horse behaviors and developed a reputation early in her career for being able to help resolve undesirable behaviors in horses, especially those with the most extreme behaviors which has really paid off over time.
+Next to riding and showing horses, behavioral therapy is her next most passionate part of working with horses.

-As part of her behavioral therapy for the horse, Bonnie works with horse owners and handlers during her session, since most of the time, helping the humans immediately helps subside or cure the unwanted horse behavior.
-She helps to educate and share her knowledge and experience for why these behaviors develop in the first place, and what the horse might be communicating to us through its own horse language.
-Bonnie finds the greatest level of success when she incorporates an essential tack assessment along with general behavioral help techniques and a full body hands-on massage.
+As part of her behavioral therapy for the horse, Bonnie works with horse owners and handlers as well to help share her observations for why these behaviors develop in the first place and what the horse is communicating to us through its own kind of language.
+Bonnie finds the greatest level of success when she incorporates an essential tack assessment along with general calming techniques and finishes with a thorough, full body hands-on massage session.

-Bonnie developed a love for horses when she was put on a pony at a carnival ride in Michigan at 6 years old.
-She started riding lessons at 8 years old and went on to ride horses of many various breeds, shapes, sizes, personalities, levels of training and disciplines throughout the years.
+Bonnie caught the bug for horses and developed a life-long passion for horses when she was put on a pony at a carnival ride in Michigan at 6 years old.
+She started riding lessons and attended horse camps with her first horse show at 8 years old.
+When her family moved to southeast Florida, she went on to ride horses of many various breeds, sizes, personalities, disciplines and levels of training.
 She started with a solid foundation with Hunter/Jumpers.
-As a teen, she worked as a groom and exercise rider at a Thoroughbred racetrack in Palm Beach and worked for successful local trainers in Broward and Palm Beach counties.
-She had 4 years of sole Dressage training in the early 90's and also rode cutting and reining horses.
-She developed cross training techniques along the way between English, Western and Dressage disciplines for optimum results.
+Then, as a teen, she worked as a groom and exercise rider at a Thoroughbred racetrack in Palm Beach, Florida and also worked for successful horse trainers in Broward and Palm Beach counties.
+She had several years of sole Dressage training in the early 90's and then rode cutting and reining horses in Florida and Georgia.
+She developed cross training techniques along the way between English, Western and Dressage disciplines.
 She continued working with high performance horses at Hunter/Jumper barns and Quarter Horse barns, working her way up to training positions in the area while also schooling and showing horses independently for her own clients.
-She enjoyed showing her own horses and client's horses on the Quarter Horse circuit and at Open and Breed shows.
-Bonnie developed a particular understanding of helping horses with behavioral issues and honed-in on her own method of reforming horses with behavioral issues as well as helping horses in need of rehabilitation, retraining, etc. She has experience as a Riding Instructor, Assistant Trainer, Head Trainer and Barn Manager for barns in the Florida areas such as Davie, Ft.
-Lauderdale, Coconut Creek, Parkland, Boca Raton, Delray Beach, Boynton Beach, Loxahatchee, Sarasota, Ocala, Orlando, Kissimmee, St. Cloud, Winter Garden, Clermont and also in Forsyth, Georgia.
+She enjoyed showing her own horses and client's horses.
+She has experience as a Riding Instructor, Assistant Trainer, Head Trainer and Barn Manager in the southeast Florida areas such as Davie, Ft.
+Lauderdale, Coconut Creek, Parkland, Boca Raton, Delray Beach, Boynton Beach, Loxahatchee, Sarasota, Ocala, Orlando, Kissimmee, St. Cloud, Winter Garden, Clermont as well in Forsyth, Georgia.

 bottom of page